 Outside of California and Colorado, four miners known as “the Georgians” were instrumental in the founding of Montana state capital Helena because they found placer gold there, which led to the settlement of the region.

 Those interested in the history of the region will find no shortage of tourist attractions appealing to interest in Georgia’s mining past.
 The Crisson Mine, located in the heart of the Georgia Gold Belt is open for visitors who wish to try their hand at panning for whatever gold might be left.

-Like other American gold rushes, the Georgia Gold Rush has left its impact not just on the economics of the nation, but also its demography.
+Like other American gold rushes, Dahlonega’s gold rush has left its impact not just on the economics of the nation, but also its demography.
+In fact, you can visit the Dahlonega gold museum if you’re ever in town!
 In the case of the Cherokee, it might be said that it was the most important event in their history.
 While no one knows how it all began, we know how it ended.
-The days of Georgia as a gold mining powerhouse of the American economy might be firmly in the past, but that doesn’t mean there aren’t deposits there still to be found.
+While the Georgia Gold Rush’s days of contributing to Georgia as a gold mining powerhouse in America might be firmly in the past, that doesn’t mean there aren’t deposits there still to be found.
 With the right equipment, you might even find that your modest plot of land is home to significant deposits of gold.